top of page

-Weddings take place in both St Michael's & All Angel's Withyham and All Saints' Blackham.
+Weddings take place in both Withyham and Blackham Churches.
 Couples getting married at one of our churches can look forward to a truly beautiful and traditional occasion.

 In the Church of England, you can be married if you live in the parish or have connections with the parish.
 Since 2009, it is possible to be married in Church if you live outside the Parish and do not have connections with it if certain criteria are met.

 Note that The Parish here refers to the Ecclesiastical (Church) Parish of Withyham and Blackham.
 The Civil (Parliamentary) Parish of Withyham is much bigger and includes that part of Groombridge which is in East Sussex (sometimes known as New Groombridge) as well as St. John's, Crowborough (the latter two parishes formed part of Withyham Church Parish until the late Nineteenth Century).

 Many people wish to be married in a Church with which they have family connections.

 The 2009 Marriage Measure widened the scope to permit marriage in the parish church if one of the couple:

 was baptised (christened) in the parish;

 has at any time lived in the parish for a period of at least six months;